Computer Algebra and Material Design

 A definition is now needed: a group $G$ is polycyclic if there is a series of subgroups

 where $C_{i+1}$ is normal in $C_{i}$ and $C_{i}/C_{i+1}$ is a cyclic group.
 The generators of $G$ is given by a sequence $G:=(g_1,\dots,g_n)$ such that $C_{i}=\left\langle C_{i+1},g_i\right\rangle$.
-As a finite solvable group, the point group of the crystal is polycyclic, which is composed from the polycyclic generating system\cite{SOLVABLE}.
+As a finite solvable group, the point group of the crystal is polycyclic, which is composed from the polycyclic generating system.(The point group of the crystal is always solvable, by means of a famous theorem of Burnside, which relates the order of the group to the solvability.)
 We have defined the point groups by means of matrix generators, or the multiplication table.
 These groups can be converted into isomorphic polycyclic groups, and then, polycyclic groups are converted into finitely presented groups with relators.
 The conversion goes as follows:

 The command ``Pcgs(G)'' returns the polycyclic generating system of $G$.
 (In this example, the generators are accessible through the list \verb!p[1],...p[5]!.)
 The command ``IsomorphismOfFpGroupByPcgs(p,"g")'' gives the map which converts the polycyclic generating system into a finitely represented group.
 As the image of this isomorphism, the polycyclic group is given.
 However, the polycyclic generating system is not minimal.
 To generate the minimal one, we should do as this: